 Interactions among the various components of response and suppression can greatly influence the success of management actions at each stage in the process.
 These interactions can be portrayed within a conceptual model that was built to better understand systemic relationships and inform potential process improvements (Figure 8).
 The different shadings of the factors influencing wildfire response and suppression represent differing degrees of point-wise control of the system.
-The solid dark blue shading is used for actions that are controllable by and through management.
-The translucent shading is for factors that are partially controllable or can be mitigated to some extent, and the white background depicts factors that are not controllable or cannot be mitigated over a reasonable management horizon.
+The solid dark blue shading is used for actions that are controllable.
+The translucent shading is for factors that are partially controllable or can be mitigated to some extent, and the white are uncontrollable factors.
 Arrows depict relationships between the factors, described below.